Partner Since: 2004

 Continuing its commitment to the importance of reading and writing, Montblanc launched its fourth collaboration to support UNICEF’s education programs: the “Signature for Good” initiative in February 2013.
 This collection — featuring carefully crafted writing instruments, leather products, jewelry and cufflinks with a symbolic brick motif symbolizing UNICEF’s Schools for Africa campaign — was part of a year-long charity initiative to support UNICEF’s efforts to ensure that children in Africa, Asia and Latin America have access to a quality education.

-Montblanc pledged $1.5 million to UNICEF through a global cause-marketing campaign.
-For every piece in the “Signature for Good” collection purchased in the U.S. between February 23, 2013, and March 31, 2014, in Montblanc boutiques and partner retailers, Montblanc donated 10% of the retail price to support UNICEF’s education programs.
+For every piece in the “Signature for Good” collection purchased between February 23, 2013, and March 31, 2014, in Montblanc boutiques and partner retailers, Montblanc donated 10% of the retail price to support UNICEF’s education programs, raising $5 million through the global cause marketing campaign.

 2009-2010 "Signature for Good" Campaign